 She also was an early bird at the Scottish Open in which she won both Women’s Doubles and Mixed Doubles in the second edition of the tournament.
 At the Scottish Open, her record is four titles in total: 1 Mixed Doubles (1908) with Frank Chesterton, and 3 in Women’s Doubles with G.L.
 Murray.

-At the end of her playing career, Meriel Lucas had been selected seven times to captain the English team in international competition against Ireland from 1902 to 1909.
+By the end of her playing career, Meriel Lucas had been selected seven times to captain the English team in international competition against Ireland from 1902 to 1909.
 The 1903 England versus Ireland match is the oldest international tournament on record.

 Unfortunately, not much is known on her style of play but a quote reported by Pat Davis noted that Lucas’ “ubiquity and return of the heaviest drives was astounding.”
 A famous archive picture shows Lucas in a full-length dress smashing in the back during a Mixed Doubles match.
 It was apparent that a dress was no deterrent to her athleticism as she was able to skillfully manage her cumbersome skirts while keeping her focus on the shuttlecock.
 Competing in a full-length dress must have been a true test of mental strength, spirit and coordination.

 Meriel Lucas married King Adams and she passed away in 1962.
 For her ground-breaking achievements in badminton, Lucas was inducted into the IBF Hall of Fame posthumously in 1998.